-The American Studies Journal and ASJ Occasional Papers welcome contributions from scholars working in all disciplines of the humanities, including literary studies, cultural, studies, media studies, gender studies, environmental studies, history, political science, philosophy, sociology and anthropology.
+The New American Studies Journal and ASJ Occasional Papers welcome contributions from scholars working in all disciplines of the humanities, including literary studies, cultural, studies, media studies, gender studies, environmental studies, history, political science, philosophy, sociology and anthropology.

 Creative Commons License

-The American Studies Journal welcomes proposals for thematic issues (six to eight articles).
+The New American Studies Journal welcomes proposals for thematic issues (six to eight articles).
 Individual articles, preferably with 5,000 to 8,000 words, will be also be considered.
 Articles with more than 10,000 words may be published as ASJ Occasional Papers.
 Please submit a one-page abstract for an article or a 1000-words proposal for a thematic issue.
 Some biographical information should also be included.
 Do not send your manuscript at this point.

 If we wish to consider your article or thematic issue for publication, we will invite you to submit the full, proofread text.
 Please note that a decision not to publish may be based on editorial priorities and does not necessarily reflect on the quality of the work.